What Is a 5-Year ARM?

 “Specific to the terms of an ARM mortgage, it’s important to know the index and margin, as well as the first adjustment,” said Shmuel Shayowitz, president and chief lending officer of Approved Funding.

-When the fixed-rate period of your ARM ends, the lender will look at their chosen index, such as the U.S. Treasury Bill rate, the London Interbank Offered Rate (LIBOR) or the Cost of Funds Index (COFI), and add that index to the margin to calculate your new interest rate.
+When the fixed-rate period of your ARM ends, the lender will look at its chosen index, such as the U.S. Treasury Bill rate, the London Interbank Offered Rate (LIBOR) or the Cost of Funds Index (COFI), and add that index to the margin to calculate your new interest rate.

 The margin is an extra percentage the lender sets in your loan agreement.
 It’s important to shop around to find mortgage lenders with a low margin to secure the best rate.